tristanqtn/Rhythmic-Ranker/software/interface/README.md

 ## Automation

 An automation script for the deployment of this micro service.
-To run it place yourself in the current directory (here `./interface`) and run the following command:
+To run it place yourself in the current directory (here `./interface`), enable a peotry shell with `poetry shell` and run the following command:

 ```powershell
 # for Windows